Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 }

-Visual Builder uses editors to author content using the elements from the editing user interface.
+Visual Builder lets content managers author and edit content using the elements from the editing user interface.

 Important

 You cannot add custom editors.
-There are plans to add this functionality later.
+Optimizely plans to add this functionality later.

 Display templates (styles)

 The developer defines the styles available on the nodes as display templates.
-After the styles are created, the editor can set styles on different nodes in the Visual Builder UI.
-See the end-user guide on Select styles.
+After developers create the styles, the content manager can set styles on different nodes in the Visual Builder UI.

 Display templates can have an ordered list of settings, each with several options from which the editor can pick.
 Optimizely Graph indexes the selected display templates and settings with the experience and delivers it to the front end.
-The delivery site must then render the content.
+The delivery site then renders the content.

 Define display templates

-. - Content type – Associate display templates with a content type.
-You can use any content type key derived from the base types
+• Content type – Associate display templates with a content type.
+You can use any content type key derived from the base types experience, section, and component.

 Display setting editors

-The following example shows a display template available for sections that, when selected, let the editor change the color scheme and choose whether to highlight the section.
+The following example shows a display template available for sections, which, when selected, lets the editor change the color scheme and choose whether to highlight the section.

 {